cloudfoundry/loggregator-release/README.md

 properties:
   loggregator:
-    router: 10.10.16.16:3456  # host:port that will receive messages emitted by Sources
+    trafficcontroller: 10.10.16.16:3456  # host:port that will receive messages emitted by Sources
     servers:
     - 10.10.16.14:3456  #
 ```